 You grew up listening to some of them.
 Enjoyed your youth dancing to others.
 You’ll remember most of them.
 They are all great hits and, thanks to the rise of globalisation, they succeeded worldwide being sung in English.
-But you probably didn’t know English wasn’t in fact the language they were written, composed or released originally.
+But you probably didn’t know English wasn’t in fact the language they were written in, composed or released originally.
 Here’s a list of songs that became enormous hits and you – most probably – didn’t know were originally not in English:

 Frank Sinatra – My Way

 Nena – 99 Red Balloons

-Most of European youngsters may recall English version of this 80’s classic pop song by having heard it on parents’ nostalgic throwbacks.
+Most of European youngsters may recall the English version of this 80’s classic pop song by having heard it on their parents’ nostalgic throwbacks.
 Not for Americans though, since the original German version became the hit version there.
 An interesting thing about both versions of this song are that the version that is best known is dependent on the country.
-But, one thing is clear: the song, released by German band Nena in 1983 and translated in 1984, was a total hit and it was originally recorded in German language.
+But, one thing is clear: the song, released by German singer Nena in 1983 and translated in 1984, was a total hit and it was originally recorded in German language.

 ABBA – Waterloo

 Back in 1974, it was revolutionary to watch a Swedish band performing in the Eurovision Song Contest with a song that wasn’t sung in Swedish.
-Despite the fact that Waterloo by ABBA is famously known for its English version, it was nevertheless originally written in Swedish and later translated.
+Despite the fact that Waterloo by ABBA is famously known for its English version, it was nevertheless, originally written in Swedish and later translated.
 We can’t deny the impact of the song in European culture after that, but… would they have won Eurovision singing it in Swedish?
-Our bet is yes, since the song is actually good and catchy, no matter which the language.
+Our bet is yes, since the song is actually good and catchy, no matter which language it is sung in.

 Jennifer Lopez & Pitbull – On The Floor